SohaibIbenhajene/Bonded/README.md

-# Friend Space
+# Bonded

-Friend Space is a  web application where users can create accounts, add friends, make posts, and interact with their communities.
+Bonded is a web application where users can create accounts, add friends, make posts, and interact with their communities.
 It is built with **Java & Spring Boot** on the backend and **React** on the frontend, offering a seamless and modern social networking experience.

 ## Features